 - First you must place one hand on top of the other on the centre of the chest and push hard and fast on the chest to help pump blood around the person’s body.
 You should keep a steady rhythm of about 120 compressions every minute.

-The benefits of improving bystander Cardiopulmonary Resuscitation (CPR) rates are evidenced around the world where the highest bystander CPR rates are directly linked to the highest survival rates from sudden cardiac arrest.
 Over 68,000 people suffer cardiac arrests outside of hospital in the UK every year.
-If this happens in front of a bystander who starts CPR immediately before the arrival of the ambulance, the patient’s chances of survival doubles.
+If this happens in front of a bystander who starts CPR immediately before the arrival of the ambulance, the patient’s chances of survival doubles.“

 Little Lifesavers